Smoking in Public Places: Compensation Claim Procedures

 List of Public Places Where Smoking is Prohibited

 The Smoking Law specifies a closed list of places where smoking is prohibited or restricted.
-It also mandates that the holder of a public place (owner, lessee, etc.) prominently display no-smoking signs.
+It also mandates that the holder of a public place prominently display no-smoking signs.

 Finally, placing ashtrays in these public places is prohibited.
-Many businesses attempt to circumvent this by providing plastic cups or other receptacles that are not strictly “ashtrays.”
+And many businesses attempt to circumvent this by providing other receptacles that are not strictly “ashtrays”.
+For example: plastic cups.

 However, the law’s definition is broader, encompassing any container intended for discarding tobacco waste.
 The following public places have smoking prohibitions: